Grant Opportunities

 Grants Specifically for Member Libraries:

-The Finger Lakes Library System offers Family Literacy mini-grants to member libraries through NYS-funded outreach services.
-The mini-grants must be used to purchase supplies and materials or to fund performers/presenters that support your library’s literacy work for at-risk youth ages birth-21 years.
-Please visit the Early Literacy page for more information.
+FLLS offers Family Literacy mini-grants to member libraries through NYS-funded outreach services.
+The mini-grants can be used for collection development, purchasing supplies and materials and to fund performers/presenters that support your library’s literacy work for at-risk youth ages birth-21 years.
+Congratulations to the 2024 recipients.

 New York State Construction Grants

-Public libraries in our service area may apply through FLLS for a construction grant to fund up to 75 percent of a three-year project.
+Public libraries in our service area may apply through FLLS for a construction grant to fund up to 90 percent of a three-year project.

 Local Grant Opportunities: